Int’l Mountain Day To Be Observed On Dec 11 - UrduPoint

 Int’l Mountain Day To Be Observed On Dec 11

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Nov, 2023) International Mountain Day, themed “Restoring mountain ecosystems”, will be observed on December 11 across the world to highlight the significance of the mountains and their peoples’ lifestyles.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Dec, 2023) International Mountain Day, themed “Restoring Mountain Ecosystems," will be observed on December 11 across the world to highlight the significance of the mountains and their people's lifestyles.

 According to details, the United Nations General Assembly nominated December 11 as “International Mountain Day” in 2002.
 However, beyond their aesthetics, mountains play a crucial role in our planet's well-being, impacting global ecosystems, climate, and communities.